fluidml/fluidml/README.md

 ### Grid Search

 Users can easily enable grid search for their tasks with just one line of code.
-To enable grid search on a particular task, we just have to wrap it with `GridTaskSpec` instead of `TaskSpec`.
+To enable grid search on a particular task, we just have to wrap it with `GridTaskSpec` instead of `TaskSpec` and specify hyper-parameters in the grid search config argument `gs_config` as follows:

 ```Python
 train_task = GridTaskSpec(task=TrainTask,